 What’s good: multi-step interface, option selection, feedback text.

 What you should avoid in website form design:

 - Complicated messages: Designing user-friendly forms is impossible without simplicity.
 Try to use “human” language even if you place some legal information on security issues or complex disclaimers, or else make sure you explain why they are needed.

 - Auto-subscriptions: Do not cheat on users by enrolling them in your mailing list without warning.
 Most users will opt out or mark your letters as spam.

 - Inline validation: This is an ambiguous option which may cause a bad user experience when used after each typed character: people may have a perception of doing something wrong, sometimes even when the field is empty.

-The principles of good form design UI and UX are changing, towards simplicity, unambiguity and transparency.
-In the competitive world, each component of the form matters in retaining users, completing their action, and becoming a loyal customer of a company.
+The principles of good form design UI and UX are changing, towards simplicity, unambiguity, and transparency.
+In the competitive world, each component of the form matters in retaining users, completing their actions, and becoming loyal customers of a company.
 Do you know what is specific to your company?
 Entrust the design to professionals from Agente and generate more leads from effective forms.

 Stay tuned for news

 Useful articles from our content team right to your inbox!